-For these reasons, Santa Fe County continues to advocate the concept of a Regional, Inter-Governmental Cooperation Plan.
-The SGMP also recommends an annual Regional Planning Conference, perhaps under the guidance of the RPA, to either focus on specific regional issues or to bring together all of the entities and agencies working on regional planning and regional concerns.
+The SGMP recommends that the County work with its municipalities regarding annexation, including the City of Santa Fe, City of Española and the Town of Edgewood.
+Santa Fe County continues to advocate the concept of regional, intergovernmental cooperation.
+The SGMP also recommends an annual Regional Planning Conference to either focus on specific regional issues or to bring together entities and agencies working on regional planning and regional concerns.
 This might be particularly effective to begin to focus on such issues as climate and environmental concerns and changes.
-Other important regional groups include the Regional Transit District (RTD) Española Basin Regional Issues Forum, the Regional Economic Development Initiative, Jemez y Sangre Water Planning group, the Estancia Valley Economic Development Association and the Estancia Basin Water Planning Committee.
+Other important regional entities include the North Central Regional Transit District (NCRTD), Metropolitan Planning Organization (MPO), Española Basin Regional Issues Forum, the Regional Economic Development Initiative, Jemez y Sangre Water Planning group, the Estancia Valley Economic Development Association and the Estancia Basin Water Planning Committee.

 Santa Fe County also recognizes that the southern part of the County, identified as the Estancia Growth Management Area (EGMA), is a uniquely different geographic setting than other parts of the County and needs to be planned in a different manner.
-The 1999 Growth Management Plan recommended the creation of a New Community District in the EGMA.
-Since that time, however, it has become even more apparent that the County needs to initiate a community, district, area or specific plan for the EGMA and that this should be undertaken in coordination with the towns of Edgewood and Moriarity, as well as Torrance and Bernalillo Counties.
+The SGMP recommends the creation of a New Community District in the EGMA.
+A community area or district plan for the EGMA should be undertaken in coordination with the towns of Edgewood and Moriarity, as well as Torrance and Bernalillo Counties and the Mid-Region Council of Governments.
 Specific topics that should be considered in this planning effort include: land use and zoning concerns; economic development opportunities for this area; energy and renewable energy issues; water and wastewater options; agriculture and ranching initiatives; and affordable housing opportunities and choices.